 Dog bites are traumatic and, sometimes, life-altering.
-The Davis Law Group realizes that.
+Davis Law Group, P.S., realizes that.
 And part of making dog bite victims whole is reversing the damage the bite did.

-Part of the reasons dog bites are likely to cause scars is the bacteria in dogs' mouths.
+Part of the reason dog bites are likely to cause scars is the bacteria in a dog's mouth.
 Often times medical professionals decline to stitch up dog bites.
 Quick treatment of dog bite injuries to the face can also help reduce the potential for permanent facial injuries and disfigurement.

 Otolaryngologists and facial plastic surgeons that specialize in facial reconstruction surgery are finding that more and more of their patients are victims of serious dog bite injuries to the face.
 Doctors are reporting an alarming increase in the number of injuries from pit bull attacks.
 Treating severe dog bite injuries to the face can be a challenge.
 Treatment may require plastic surgery techniques can involve everything from traditional sutures to state-of-the-art laser resurfacing.

 Surgeons use equal parts art and science in the repair and reconstruction of dog bite injuries.
-Rebuilding a nose may require surgeons to use cartilage from different sources to rebuild some of the structural support--rib cartilage and ear cartilage can be used to rebuild the strength in the nose.
+Rebuilding a nose may require surgeons to use cartilage from different sources to rebuild some of the structural support, while rib cartilage and ear cartilage can be used to rebuild the strength in the nose.
 Expanders may be used to stretch and reshape skin.

 Children Bitten In The Face By A Dog

 Half of the dog bite injuries nationwide that require treatment in a hospital are to adults but children suffer equally and their injuries are often more severe.
 Serious child injuries due to vicious dog attacks increase every summer.